-The most well-known sushi is the oval shaped sushi, called nigiri-zushi which means hand-pressed sushi.
+The most well-known sushi is the oval-shaped sushi, called nigiri-zushi which means hand-pressed sushi.
 Nigiri-zushi can be made with various toppings and is commonly served in sushi restaurants.
-Sushi chefs in Japan go through extensive training to learn to make nigiri-zushi.
+Sushi chefs in Japan go through extensive training to learn to make nigiri sushi.

 Nigiri-zushi or "hand-pressed sushi" involves a slice of raw fish atop an oblong, compacted oval-shaped mound of rice.
 Nigiri is generally served in pairs, with a little dab of wasabi between the rice and the fish, and sometimes with a small strip of nori (seaweed) belting it all together.

-Gunkan-maki - oval-shaped sushi wrapped with a strip of nori seaweed and topped with various ingredients.
+Gunkan-maki is oval-shaped sushi wrapped with a strip of nori seaweed and topped with various ingredients.

-Maki-zushi or "rolled sushi" involves strips of fish and vegetable laid in rice and rolled inside nori to make a long cylinder.
-It's then typically served cut into 6-8 pieces.
+Makizushi or "rolled sushi" involves strips of fish and vegetables laid in rice and rolled inside nori to make a long cylinder.
+It's then typically served cut into six to eight pieces.